Mindfulness for Educators Certificate Program

 Module 2: Body

-Module 3: Heart
+Module 3: Heart (Emotions)

-Module 4: Mind
+Module 4: Mind (Thoughts)

-Module 5: Mindfulness in class and life
+Module 5: Mindfulness in daily life and the classroom

 Module 6: Curriculum Applications